Welcome to my website!

 In addition to my Festival activities, I arrange and record traditional folk songs in a variety of styles under the guise of “Keeping the Old Songs Alive” "Hymns and Songs of Faith" and write original songs on a variety of themes.
 Many of my songs are released on albums via streaming and download sites and on YouTube with accompanying films.
 I also collaborate with other YouTubers by audio dubbing their uploads, with permission, and have also released these on compilations or YouTube featuring Raymond Crooke, Virginia McJunkin, Dany Rosevear, Tony McGreal, Threelegsoman (aka Tony Archibald) Bob241046 and Danny Lobo among others as well as co-writing collaborations with lyricist Stuart Lewis and Musician Paul Griffin.
 These can all be found on my YouTube channel and the channels of the collaborators where appropriate.
 Although much of my time is spent on audio recording and film making (although clip assembling and editing might be a more accurate description) I occasionally perform live such as for my Care Home Concerts / singalongs and other events.
 I am also a Church Musician doing my bit every Sunday at the local convent.

 So, with so much to do why am I starting a blog.
 Well, there a few reasons.
 My Family have had enough of my talking and my self-centred nature.
-Of courses I dispute that but accept they’ve heard it all before.
+Of course I dispute that but accept they’ve heard it all before.
 A fellow youtuber suggested I start one because I always have something to talk about with such an involved full life.
 Furthermore, as an alter-ego called Claim to Fame Man and a career as a Football Referee and Referee instructor I have lots of stories to tell.
 As a retired Music teacher, I like to think I have enough experience to help others on their journey into creativity and actually enjoy helping and supporting others – once a teacher always a teacher as they say.
 Finally, at 70 I’ve accepted I won’t be here for ever so a blog is a great way to put down my thoughts, experiences, memories and even opinions although I don’t want to be an influencer as I believe in free will and the Good Lord who is my only real influence.
-So, if you like Faith, Hope and Charity, Old Songs and original songs then I hope my stories and memories provide interesting reading
+So, if you like Faith, Hope and Charity, Old Songs and original songs then I hope my stories and memories provide interesting reading.

 This is a first blog and I’m not sure if feedback will happen but over time I’ll delve further and hopefully have some good discussions on the various topics mentioned